HUHANG716/credit-transfer-dapp/README.md

 - run `npm install` to install the dependencies
 - run `npm start` to start the app
 - the app should open in your browser at `http://localhost:3000`

+### notice

+- remember to delete the `database.sqlite` file in the `be` directory when you redeploy the smart contracts